saberland/saber/website/pages/docs/functions.md

 ## Using `functions` folder

-Like how routing works in `pages` folder, if you populate a `functions/posts.json.js` you can access the rendered page at `/posts.json`.

-Let's say we have a `functions/posts.json.js` as follows:
+Let's say we have a  file `functions/posts.json.js` as follows:

 ```js
 export default api => {